 Looking for exciting new books for your young reader?
-Join young brothers Sam and Derek as they hunt for lost coins, explore the deep woods, and race to find hidden historical treasures in Summer of the Woods and Mystery on Church Hill, by Virginia author Steven K. Smith.
+Join brothers Sam and Derek as they hunt for lost coins, explore the deep woods, and race to find hidden historical treasures in Summer of the Woods and Mystery on Church Hill, by Virginia author Steven K. Smith.

 Buy on Amazon

 Available Locally in Virginia

 - Wide World of (Too Many) Sports

 - Time Travel to Now